Artificial intelligence and spend management

 An AI-powered system could keep track of how a firm’s cash flow needs are evolving periodically to make decisions on which payments to release and whether short-term financing is required at some point while at the same time alerting decision-makers about potential ways to improve the firm’s cash cycle.

 - Automated procurement: imagine a system that is connected to the internet and that can browse the web in a matter of minutes to identify the best deals for purchasing different items for the company.
 This can go from staples to raw materials if the system is fed with the information it needs to analyze technical specifications and other relevant factors of the products that it will be buying.
+Bill of materials management is a key component of automated procurement systems, as it allows the system to track the materials needed to produce a product and to identify the best suppliers for those materials.

 The rate at which technology has evolved in the past two decades is quite encouraging and one can only imagine what the future holds.